 This series focuses on how Faculty bring their passions to their teaching and how their approach to teaching and learning helps students achieve their personal best.
-In early May, we checked in with Michelle Sibrizzi, Science Faculty, as she conducts a Grade 7 lab.
+We checked in with Michelle Sibrizzi, Science Faculty, as she conducts a Grade 7 lab.

 King is always talking about developing lifelong learners.
 What is the key to inspiring students?